xJrJackBlack/UEFI-Bootloader/README.md

 The two main memory management schemes are segmentation and paging, however modern OS's (mainly x86_64) use paging due to its slew of advantages when compared to segmentation.
 This however does not mean that segmentation is not used at all, infact a lot of OS's use a combination of paging and segmentation.

+An entry in the GDT is known as a descriptor, a descriptor can be thought of as an object of sorts which contains information about a specific segement.
+Descriptors normally include information such as:

+- The base address of the segment
+- The size of the segment
+- The permissions associated with the segment